Tracy C. Cantella

 At the direction of each committee during session, preliminary committee meeting documents (agendas, proposed legislation, amendments, and professional bill analyses) are circulated to committee members and bill sponsors by the Senate Services Center.
 Upon distribution, copies are available to the public on each Committee page and from the Senate Services Center.
 Following the committee meeting, these preliminary documents are discarded and the official report is available.

 Published by the Secretary, the Directory of the Florida Senate provides specified information about each Senator (name, district, and party affiliation; addresses and telephone numbers of district and Tallahassee offices; and the names and titles of professional staff).
 The directory also provides information concerning Senate committees and other legislative offices: directors, addresses, and telephone numbers.
 This document is updated as needed.

 The Florida Senate Glossary

-A selection of terms commonly used in the Florida Legislature, including words and phrases that have a usage unique to the Florida Senate.
+The Florida Senate Glossary is a selection of terms commonly used in the Florida Legislature, including words and phrases that have a usage unique to the Florida Senate.

 The Florida Senate Handbook

 Published biennially, the Florida Senate Handbook provides information on Senators and officers.
 It outlines and describes the Senate, its operations, and its relationship with the House and the other branches of government.
 It is distributed free of charge to Capitol visitors and other interested Floridians to enhance their knowledge and understanding of Florida's government, and particularly, the Florida Senate.
 Previous handbooks are available on the Internet.

 The Florida Senate Rules and Manual contains the Senate rules, a list of Senate officers and members, germanity standards, forms of common motions, and the State Constitution.
 Copies of this manual are available in the Senate Services Center.
 Senate rules from 1839 to the present are available on the Internet.

 The Florida Senate Handbook for Kids